 M.St. in Applied Criminology, Penology and Management.
 This course is designed for criminal justice practitioners and is open to members of HM Prison Service and the Probation Service, and also to other candidates working in the Criminal Justice System both in the United Kingdom and overseas.

 Students on the course are taught by Cambridge specialists with UK and overseas experience, complemented by leading visiting academics and practitioners.
 Staff have considerable experience of criminological research and of delivering postgraduate programmes for criminal justice practitioners.

 If you are interested in studying on our M.St. programme, please browse our web pages for further information.
 An outline of the courses, including the aims and details of eligibility, can be found on our Course Overview page, and further details regarding the course syllabi and learning and assessment methods are on the Course Structure page.
-Information about staff, dates and fees can be found on the Course Details page, and the Enquiries & Applications page has advice on how to obtain further information, how to make an application, and on funding.
+Information about staff, dates and fees can be found on the Course Details page.
+Please see here for further information on funding.

 Students who are self-funding are able to apply for a small bursary (maximum value of £1500 per person), and should do so by sending a short letter (maximum one page) to Dr Ben Crewe (email@example.com) outlining why they merit support.
 Funding is limited and we cannot guarantee an award to any single applicant.2018-19 Fees and Dates How to Apply Penology Course Handbook 2018